UttU28/Send-Nutes/Azure.md

 ## **Containers**
 -   Lightweight alternative of VM if you dont want anything to do with OS.
 -   Run **Multiple Containers** on a single instance of **Physical / Virtual Host**
+-   Multiple instances of an application on a single host machine.
 -   **No Management of OS** is required
 -   Quick **Restart** on **FAILURE**
 -   **Container Services**: